liampc/100-days-of-code/log.md

 Thoughts : had a problem with git, almost lost my progess.
 Encountered detached head issue and diverged branch but was not able to do the right process, I dont know how I end up just copying my code from branch to my master and upload to github.
 Now I realized how important pushing code to github instead of just saving and committing changes locally.

+## Day 24: 14 June 2020

+Progress: freecodecamp basic algorithm scripting

+Thoughts: It is Sunday, I barely touched my laptop but I was able to do some exercises on freecodecamp.